 The Buddhist Chaplaincy Training is designed for people who have a committed and ongoing involvement with Buddhist practice, teachings, and way of life.
 This training is designed for and welcoming to a diverse population.
 With the intention to dissolve all barriers that perpetuate the suffering of separation, prejudice, and discrimination, we are dedicated to the inclusion of all races, classes, sexual orientations, gender identities, ages, disabilities, cultures, ethnicities, and other social identities.

 - Regular and committed Buddhist practice and study for at least four years (or previous chaplaincy training)

-- Note: a 3% surcharge is incurred by Sati Center for Paypal/credit cards.
+- A $100.00 application fee, payable by PayPal or credit card: CLICK HERE and add a note specifying ‘Buddhist Chaplaincy Training: Application Fee’.
+Note: a 3% surcharge is incurred by Sati Center for PayPal and credit cards.
 Please consider adding this amount to your payment.

 The Sati Center for Buddhist Studies has an affiliation program with the Institute of Buddhist Studies (IBS), a graduate academic seminary affiliated with the Graduate Theological Union (GTU) in Berkeley, CA. Click here for more information.